One Missed Call (2008 film): Plot

 A paramedic rescues a young girl from the blazing Saint Luke's hospital before unsuccessfully inquiring about her mother's whereabouts.
-Sometime afterwards, undergraduate Shelley Baum hears her cat meowing near her koi pond.
+Sometime afterwards, undergraduate Shelley Baum hears her cat meowing near her house's koi pond.
 After she heads over to investigate, a hand appears and drowns her and her cat.
 Days later, college students Beth Raymond and Leann Cole discuss Shelley's funeral.
 Leann's cellphone rings in a lullaby-esque ringtone, with a call from Shelley.
-She opens it to an eerie voicemail of herself, dated for June 12 at 10:17 PM.
+She opens it to an eerie voicemail of herself, dated June 12 at 10:17 PM.
 Subsequently, suffering from disturbing hallucinations, she calls Beth while returning from a study session.
 Beth rushes to her location but arrives just as Leann falls off an overpass and is struck by a train.
 A red candy pops out of her mouth, and her severed hand dials a number on her phone.
 At Leann's funeral, her ex-boyfriend Brian Sousa departs after experiencing hallucinations.
 Outside a coffee shop, he shows Beth Leann's post-mortem voicemail, dated minutes away.
 An acetylene tank explosion from the adjacent construction site launches debris into the air, and a rebar impales Brian's torso.
 A red candy is ejected from his mouth, and he collapses.

-The next day, Beth meets police detective Jack Andrews, who mentions that his sister Jean interned with Shelley at Saint Luke's and died two days prior.
-They determine the events are interrelated, and he provides his contact card.
-Beth consoles her friend Taylor Anthony, who is distraught by a premonitory feeling of being the next victim, by removing the batteries from their cellphones to disable them.
-That night, Taylor's cellphone rings, which she opens to a video of her apparent demise.
+The next day, Beth meets police detective Jack Andrews, who mentions that his sister Jean interned with Shelley at Saint Luke's and died herself two days prior.
+They determine the events are interrelated and he provides his contact card.
+Beth consoles her friend Taylor Anthony, who is distraught by a premonitory feeling of being the next victim, so Beth removes the batteries from both their cellphones to disable them.
+That night, Taylor's cellphone rings; she opens it to see a video of her apparent demise.
 The following morning, Jack and Beth research geriatric nurse Marie Layton, originator of the calls, and find the autopsy report of her eldest daughter Ellie, who died from an acute asthmatic episode.
 The file, mentioning "no bruising but evidence of past scars" with an attached CPS file for further consultation, indicates that Jean, a psychiatric nurse, questioned Marie at Saint Luke's and noted nine admissions between April and May for Ellie and her sister Laurel, concerning several causes, leading Beth to assume that Marie had FDIA.